2019 Scholarship applications are now closed.

-2018 Scholarships have been allocated.
-Our 2019 round of applications will be open on October 1, 2018.
-Click the link at the bottom of the page to enter.
-If you are a undergraduate in a four-year program in the United States or a graduate student, studying photojournalism, and you will not have graduated by the end of spring semester 2019, you may apply.
+Our 2019 round of applications are now closed.
+If you are a undergraduate in a four-year program in the United States or a graduate student, studying photojournalism, and you will not have graduated by the end of spring semester 2020, you may apply next fall for the next round of scholarships.

 New Rules Make It Easier For Students!